CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 For Washington businesses, business owners policy cost is shaped by local underwriting conditions and by the property you are insuring.
-The state-specific average premium range is $47 to $233 per month, while the broader product data shows an average range of $42 to $292 per month, so actual quotes can sit above or below either figure depending on the business.
+The state-specific average premium range is $47 to $233 per month, so actual quotes can sit above or below that figure depending on the business.
 Washington’s premium index is 112, which means the market runs above the national average, and that usually shows up in pricing for property-heavy risks, higher-value locations, and businesses with stronger claims history.
-The cost factors listed in the product data apply here: coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.
+The main cost factors apply here: coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.
 Location matters in a very Washington way because earthquake, wildfire, and flooding exposures can influence how carriers view property and business interruption risk, while local construction costs and labor rates can affect repair pricing after a loss.
 The state’s 460 insurers create room to compare offers, but the quote you receive in Seattle, Olympia, or a smaller market may differ because the carrier is weighing building value, revenue, and how much equipment or inventory sits on site.
 Washington businesses should compare quotes from multiple carriers rather than assuming one renewal is representative.
 If you want a business owners policy quote in Washington, asking for the same limits and deductible across carriers is the cleanest way to see where the differences really come from.

 Industries & Insurance Needs in Tacoma